shorebirdtech/shorebird/TRUSTED_TESTERS.md

 ## Permissions needed for Shorebird

 Shorebird code push requires the Network permission to be added to your `AndroidManifest.xml` file.
-This is required for the app to be able to communicate with the Shorebird servers.
+(Which in Flutter is located in `android/app/src/main/AndroidManifest.xml`.)
+This is required for the app to be able to communicate with the Shorebird servers to pull new patches.

 ```xml
 <manifest ...>